Sciebo-RDS/Sciebo-RDS/getting-started/minikube-embedded/README.md

 Some values in that file that we may want to adapt:

 `global.image.tag`
-:This has to correspond with the RDS version we want to deploy.
+: This has to correspond with the RDS version we want to deploy.
 Should be 0.2.4 or above.

 `global.describo.domain`, `global.rds.domain`
-:Domain names where describo and rds will be served.
+: Domain names where describo and rds will be served.
 The default `test-describo.localdomain.test` and `test-rds.localdomain.test` should be fine for most cases.
 We will later point them to the minikube IP in `/etc/hosts`.

 `global.domains`
-:Domains where OwnCloud or NextCloud instances will be served.
+: Domains where OwnCloud or NextCloud instances will be served.
 We start with no entries here; later, when we set the RDS instance as OAuth2 client for nextcloud, we will add one entry.
 Later we might want to add another entry form OwnCloud.
 Each entry will need a `name` that coincides with the domain name in the cloudIds provided by that EFSS, an address and internal address where it can be found, and an OAuth2 client ID and secret for the RDS instance.
 We will create these later when we deploy and configure the EFSS; essentially, if we uncomment a `global.domains` entry in the provided `values.yaml` file, the only thing we should need to edit are the OAuth2 client ID an secret.
 More details below.

 `layer1-port-zenodo.environment`
-:To publish to Zenodo, we need to register our RDS instance as an OAuth2 client for zenodo, and set here the client ID and secret.
+: To publish to Zenodo, we need to register our RDS instance as an OAuth2 client for zenodo, and set here the client ID and secret.
 For development, it is convenient to use [Zenodo's sandbox](https://sandbox.zenodo.org/).
 To configure it, use `https://test-rds.localdomain.test` as both Website URL and Redirect URI in the OAuth2 form at the Zenodo site (unless you change the `global.rds.domain` value in the `values.yaml` file).

 `layer1-port-openscienceframework.environment`
-:To publish to OSF, we need to register our RDS instance as an OAuth2 client for OSF, and set here the client ID and secret.
+: To publish to OSF, we need to register our RDS instance as an OAuth2 client for OSF, and set here the client ID and secret.
 For development, it is convenient to use [OSF's test site](https://test.osf.io/dashboard).
 To configure it, use `https://test-rds.localdomain.test` as both Website URL and Redirect URI (unless you change the `global.rds.domain` value in the `values.yaml` file).

 If you decide to not configure either Zenodo of OSF, remember to set its `enabled` flag to false in `values.yaml`, and to comment out the corresponding section.